Factbox: India's stalled economic reforms

 FOREIGN INVESTMENT IN SUPERMARKETS

-After years of deliberation, Prime Minister Manmohan Singh finally proposed late last year to open up India's $450 billion (289 billion pounds) supermarket sector for foreign investment.
+After years of deliberation, Prime Minister Manmohan Singh finally proposed late last year to open up India's $450 billion supermarket sector for foreign investment.
 But he had to backtrack a few days later as a political backlash over the issue put his government in danger.

 Although Singh has long been promising to revisit the decision, a worsening economic situation and changed political equations may finally allow him to act on that promise after the July 19 presidential election.